 Consolidation has been underway in the financial services industry in Canada and the United States in recent years.
 This affects trust companies, mutual fund managers, life insurers, and credit unions.
-Canadian federal government policy discourages large banks from merging.
+Any large bank merger would be subject to Canadian federal government policy on bank mergers and a thorough public review process.
 It is uncertain whether this will change in the near future but further consolidation and increased competition in the financial services industry overall is likely.